QUDUSKUNLE/engine/Readme.md

-# Medicue
+# Medivue

-Medicue is a Golang-based project designed to streamline healthcare workflows and improve patient management.
+Medivue is a Golang-based project designed to streamline healthcare workflows and improve patient management.
 This repository contains the backend services, APIs, and documentation necessary to deploy and extend Medicue.

 ## Features